mitchpaulus/dotfiles/notes/latex.md

    compilation if the `biblatex` package is used.
 2. `biber <basename>`
 3. `pdflatex` or `lualatex`, etc. until convergence.

+### Bibtex gotchas

+Had non ASCII characters in the .bib file on accident. `bibtex` does not gracefully handle this situation.

 ### Basic compilation steps